DrewThomasson/ebook2audiobookXTTS/README.md

 ```

 This command will start the Gradio interface on port 7860.(localhost:7860)
-- For more options like running the docker in headless mode or making the gradio link public add the `-h` parameter after the `app.py` in the docker launch command
+- For more options like running the docker in headless mode or making the gradio link public add the `--help` parameter after the `app.py` in the docker launch command
 <details>
   <summary><strong>Example of using docker in headless mode or modifying anything with the extra parameters + Full guide</strong></summary>